When you’re selling services, the biggest source of time-suckage in your day-to-day operations comes from client management.

 SIMPLE ENOUGH?… MEH!

-This “simple” 4 step process requires a whole lot of time + energy invested up-front but like anything that is invested, it will pay dividends by saving you a ton of time (+ sanity! + energy!) in the long-run.
+This “simple” 4 step process requires a whole lot of time and energy invested up-front but like anything that is invested, it will pay dividends by saving you a ton of time (and sanity! and energy!) in the long-run.